Rethima-Reddy/sample/README.md

     If they have not logged in before, the application will redirect them to login activity.
   </li>
   <li>
-    If a user is new to the application, they should register with the personal information and then login using mail id and password. <b>(OR)</b> If already registered but had forgot his/her password, they can request for resetting the password and a email will be sent to the user with the instructions for resetting the password.Initially every user is added with role as student which can later be updated as Librarian/Department admin is the admin wants them to be.
+    If a user is new to the application, they should register with the personal information and then login using mail id and password. <b>(OR)</b> If already registered but had forgot his/her password, they can request for resetting the password and a email will be sent to the user with the instructions for resetting the password.
+Initially every user is added with role as student which can later be updated as Librarian/Department admin if the admin wants them to be.
   </li>
   <li>
     So according to the user role the view of the application changes.